-- -user: Name of user trying to shutdown the Fiorano Server
+- -user: Name of user trying to shutdown Fiorano Server

-- -passwd: Password of user trying to shutdown the Fiorano Server
+- -passwd: Password of user trying to shutdown Fiorano Server

 - -restart or –r: Restarts the Fiorano Server

-- -ha: Used to shutdown both active and passive servers running in the HA mode.
+- -ha: Used to shutdown both active and passive servers running in HA.

-- -url: The URL of active Fiorano Enterprise Server
+- -url: URL of active Fiorano Enterprise Server

-- -mode: Mode of the server (fes or fps).
+- -mode: mode of the server, that is, fes or fps.
 Defaults to value fps.

-To shutdown both active/passive enterprise servers running in the HA mode:
+To shutdown both active/passive enterprise servers in HA:

 The above examples of shutting down the Enterprise Server(s) involve connecting to an Active Enterprise Server, whose URL is specified using the -url parameter.

-The options below can also be specified if a User wants to shutdown the Enterprise Server using the RMI connection.
+The following options can also be specified if a User wants to shutdown the Enterprise Server using the RMI connection.